tahmid-chowdhury/SOFE4630U-MS2/README.md

     a.	**ReadFromBQ**: that reads a BigQuery table.

     b.	**Prediction**: that call the process function defined within the PredictDoFn class to process each record (row) and returns a dictionary that contains the following fields; **ID**, **P0**,…,**P9** where **ID** is the same as the record ID of the input table, **P0** is the probability that the image represent the digit 0,… .
 Note that the **@singleton** annotation in line 36, will prevent the model creation to just once which will make the process function run fast.
-Also, the second argument (**known_args.model**) in line 86 will be the last argument send to the process function (**checkpoint**) at **Google Pub/Sub**.
+Also, the second argument (**known_args.model**) is the path of the model at the bucket.

     c.	**WriteToBQ**: that writes the prediction output (**ID**, **P0**,…,**P9**) into another BigQuery table.
 The table will be created if no exist and will be truncated if exist.

     ![](images/df19.jpg)

 5. Now, a new table is created in the MNIST dataset, let’s display its content.

     ![](images/df20.jpg)

 ## Data flow Processing the MNIST database from Pub/Sub

 In this example, the data will be read and store into Google Pub/Sub.
 In the previous milestone, you have already learned how to create a topic in Google Pub/sub, a consumer to read the data, and a producer to send data through the pub/sub.

 1. Go to the **service account** created before and generate a key in JSON format.
 2. Create two topics **mnist_image**, and **mnist_predict** at **Google Pub/Sub**.
 3. Run the Data flow job that reads JSON objects from the **mnist_image** topic, apply it to the ML model, send the prediction results via **mnist_predict** topic.